jesseskinner/hover/README.md

 	- Updates the store's state.

 	- If `this.state` and `partialState` are both objects, the properties will be merged.

-	- If state is not an object, the store's state will be replaced.
+Otherwise, the store's state will be replaced.

 		```javascript
 		Hoverboard({